Catherine McGuinness (English politician): Family

-In 1988 she married John Gilbert, chairman of the Cripplegate Foundation and former Liberal Democrat councillor for Islington (2006–2014).
+In 1988 she married John Gilbert, Chairman of the Cripplegate Foundation and former Liberal Democrat councillor for Islington (2006–2014).

 Career

 After reading PPE at St Anne's College, Oxford, McGuinness qualified as a solicitor.
 She has represented Castle Baynard Ward on the Common Council since 1997.
-In May 2017 she took over from Sir Mark Boleat as Chairman of the Policy and Resources Committee of the City of London Corporation, having previously served as Deputy Chairman.
+In May 2017 she succeeded Sir Mark Boleat as Chairman of the Policy and Resources Committee of the City of London Corporation, having previously served as Deputy Chair.

 A Trustee of Centre for London, McGuinness is also a Court Assistant to the Musicians' Company and a member of the livery of the Educators' and Solicitors' companies.

 She was appointed CBE in the 2023 New Year Honours.